 We all feel afraid.
 It’s a natural instinct to survive, but over using fear does not make us survive better.
 It makes us need to survive more by provoking our other survival instincts – anger contempt, shame, and guilt.
 We cannot live happy lives if we have an overabundance of these.

 Fear denies us trust, faith, and confidence and weakens love.
 Happy people stay the course.
 They are not afraid to live by God’s laws.

 Happy people feel afraid, but don’t let fear dictate their lives.
-They maintain their trust and faith in God, in themselves, and with others.
-They rely first on God for strength and discernment.
-They know they are smarter than their emotions and trust they will know when they should be genuinely afraid.
-They see more good in others than bad.
-They believe the best more than they fear the worst.
+They maintain their trust and faith in God, in themselves, and with others by relying on God for strength and discernment.
+Happy people know they are smarter than their emotions and trust they will know when they should be genuinely afraid.
+Their view of others is more righteous as they see more good in others than bad.
+Happy people believe the best more than they fear the worst.